xwiki-contrib/xwiki-platform-chat/README.markdown

 Introduction
 ============

-This project contains an integration of an XMPP based chat in XWiki
+This project contains an integration of an XMPP based chat in XWiki (see http://www.youtube.com/embed/0Gwtpu3iVwo)

-<iframe width="560" height="315" src="http://www.youtube.com/embed/0Gwtpu3iVwo" frameborder="0" allowfullscreen></iframe>

 Installation
 ------------